ibm-cloud-docs/virtualization/advanced-single-site-vmware-reference-architecturesoftlayer.md

 **Note:** This implementation requires Enterprise Plus licensing to use vSphere Distributed Virtual Switches.
 If your license is not valid for Enterprise Plus, you need to use the {{site.data.keyword.cloud_notm}} provided VMware Service Provider Program (VSPP) license.

 ### Ordering management hosts
+{: #ordering-management-hosts}

 Use the following steps to order the management host servers.

 1. Open a browser window and log in to {{site.data.keyword.cloud_notm}}.
 2. Select **Account > Place an Order**.
 3. Select **Bare Metal Servers > Monthly**.
 4. Choose an appropriate server that meets the requirements for the management cluster on the server list screen. **Note:** At a minimum, ESXi 5.5 requires a single dual-core processor, 4 GB of RAM, and 1 Gb Ethernet controller.
 5. Select the appropriate data center (where the VLANs were created) to provision the ESXi servers and specify the following specifications for each option:
   * Quantity: 2
   * RAM: 32 GB